How the TBL Travel Risk Score Works (PPRR)

 - Total score = (Health % × 0.50) + (Trip % × 0.30) + (Readiness % × 0.20)

-Important: the score is deterministic (rule-based).
+The score is deterministic (rule-based).
 If you change inputs, the score changes in a predictable way.

 What inputs go into the score